itsyahboijim/HBF/README.md

 are becoming unscratchable itches that I must resolve.
 As such, the following improvements are to be accomplshed:

-- [ ] Change database connection implementation to be more flexible
+- [x] Change database connection implementation to be more flexible
-- [ ] Apply a hashing algorithm for passwords
+- [x] Apply a hashing algorithm for passwords
+- [x] Modify storage for uploaded images to be part of .gitignore

 ## Notes